High Fire Risk in Sweden Due to Extremely Dry Conditions

-» Published: May 19 2025 at 10:02
+» Published: May 19 2025

-Photo: Johan Nilsson/TT
+Photo: Johan Nilsson / TT

 With temperatures expected to rise to around 20 degrees from north to south, Monday will be warm in almost the entire country.

 At the same time, the Swedish Meteorological and Hydrological Institute (SMHI) announces that there is a widespread risk of forest fires from Skåne up to Västernorrland.
-In Västra Götaland, the risk of forest fires is extremely high in several places.
+In Västra Götaland, the risk of forest fires is extremely high in several areas.

 Where the risks have decreased

-Southern Skåne, parts of Småland, Öland, and Gotland are exempt from the warnings, according to SMHI.
+The southernmost part of Skåne, parts of Småland, Öland, and Gotland are exempt from the warnings, according to SMHI.

 In the snow-free areas of Norrland, SMHI also warns of grass fires – and after the warm Monday, the fire warnings are likely to remain in place even on Tuesday.